 Grantees have included African Food and Peace Foundation, Fund for Global Human Rights, Institute for Justice and Democracy in Haiti, International Justice Mission, and Ploughshares Fund, “a public grantmaking foundation that supports initiatives to prevent the spread and use of nuclear, biological and chemical weapons and other weapons of war.”

 PROGRESSIVE MEDIA & POLICY: The Schooner Foundation supports progressive media outfits such as Foundation for National Progress.
 It also supports policy organizations Brennan Center for Justice, Center for Social Inclusion, Center on Budget and Policy Priorities, and The Nation Institute.

-ENVIRONMENT: Grantees have included Alternatives for Community and Environment; Beyond Benign, which is “dedicated to providing future and current scientists, educators and citizens with the tools to teach and learn about green chemistry in order to create a sustainable future”; Environmental Learning Center; Maasai Wilderness Conservation; Nature Conservancy; and Silent Spring Institute, “a partnership of scientists and citizens concerned about environmental links to breast cancer.”
+ENVIRONMENT: Grantees have included Alternatives for Community and Environment, Environmental Learning Center, Maasai Wilderness Conservation, Nature Conservancy, Beyond Benign, which is “dedicated to providing future and current scientists, educators and citizens with the tools to teach and learn about green chemistry in order to create a sustainable future,” and Silent Spring Institute, “a partnership of scientists and citizens concerned about environmental links to breast cancer.”

-EDUCATION: The Ryans are heavily involved with Harvard and through their foundation recently underwrote a $1 million program at Harvard's Kennedy School to educate professionals working in technology and governance in African nations.
-Other grantees have included Dana Hall School, Oak Hill School, and Boston University (the couple’s mutual alma mater and where Carla is a trustee).
+EDUCATION: Ryan and Meyer are heavily involved with Harvard and recently underwrote a $1 million program at Harvard's Kennedy School for professionals working in technology and governance in African nations.
+Other grantees have included Dana Hall School, Oak Hill School, and Boston University (the couple’s mutual alma mater), where Carla is a trustee.

 LOOKING FORWARD: Expect the Ryan family’s progressive-oriented philanthropy to continue.